-Two more recents projects found on his own lable (Corridor records) include a 2018 release of an avant-guard project of all improvised, but highly effected guitar music called "Me and My Machine".
-Another project of originals, some classic American folk music, and pop standards is dedicated to his family and is called "The Grismore Family Album-In Iowa". (released in 2019) Both are available online and in hard copy.
+A few more recents projects found on his own label (Corridor records) include a 2018 release of an avant-guard project of all improvised, but highly effected guitar music called "Me and My Machine".
+Another project of originals, some classic American folk music, and pop standards is dedicated to his family and is called "The Grismore Family Album-In Iowa". (released in 2019) Steve also released his most recent project in the summer of (2020) called "Better Times" (Are a Comin').
+These are available online and in hard copy.

 Steve has performed at various clubs and festivals all over the U.S. including the West Virginia Wine and Jazz Festival, Madison Jazz Festival, Peoria Jazz Festival, Jazz on the Green (Omaha), College Hill Arts Festival, Rutabaga Jazz Festival, the Mississippi Valley Blues Festival, Summer Live@5, Rolling on the River Blues Festival, the Tall Corn Jazz Festival, Springfield Jazz Festival, Elkhart Jazz Festival, and the Iowa City Jazz Festival.
 Steve is currently a member ISIM and performed with the Ra Ensemble at the 2008 conference in Denver, again in 2010 in Ann Arbor, and at William Patterson College in 2012.
 He has performed in Europe on three occasions including Holland in 1982, Montruex Jazz festival 1998 and in the 20th Anniversary IASJ Conference held in Den Haag, Holland in 2010.